-Enumerators at the airports and ports report directly to the Tourism and Travel section of the CSO.
+• The tourist enumerators at the airports and ports return the completed CRS forms directly to the Tourism and Travel section of the CSO.
 The likelihood of interpretational error by the enumerator is quite low due to the nature of the survey form as described above.